sdorsett/blog/_posts/2014-04-20-vagrant-boxes.md

 title: Creating a CentOS 6.x template that is customized for Vagrant
 ---

 This post will continue our examination of using the vagrant-vsphere plugin, by customizing a CentOS template for integration with Vagrant.
-Having a Vagrant customize template will allow us to deploy this template and have Vagrant allow us to SSH using the "vagrant ssh" command, as well automatically run puppet manifests when we deploy a vm using Vagrant.
+Having a Vagrant customize template will allow us to deploy this template and SSH to the cloned vm using the "vagrant ssh" command, as well automatically run puppet manifests when we deploy a vm using Vagrant.
 Let's get started:

 ### 1. Ensure you have a DHCP server on the network you will be connecting the Vagrant deployed templates to.
 While you can utilized guest customization to assign a static IP addresses to a Vagrant deployed vm, using DHCP will make this process much easier.

 ### 2. Create a CentOS 6.x minimal virtual machine for configuring as our Vagrant CentOS template.
 Create or clone a fresh CentOS 6.x minimal virtual machine.
 I already have an existing Centos 6.5 minimal template that I simply cloned for this purpose.

-### 3. Power on the new cloned vm and connect using SSH to the IP address DHCP has given this vm.
+### 3. Power on the new cloned vm and connect using SSH to the DHCP assigned IP address for this vm.

 ### 4. Ensure you have perl, rsync, ruby & puppet agent installed: